Introducing Our New At-Home Blood Tests: The Well Woman & The Well Man!

 Unlike vitamin D, vitamin B12 is naturally found in many foods.
 However, these are mainly animal foods, like meat, fish, and dairy, so you're at higher risk of vitamin B12 deficiency if you eat a vegan diet.

-Extreme tiredness and low energy are two main symptoms of vitamin B12 deficiency, alongside mouth ulcers, breathlessness, pale skin and headaches.
+Extreme tiredness and low energy are two main symptoms of vitamin B12 deficiency, alongside mouth ulcers, breathlessness, pale skin, headaches, and sensory disturbances like pins and needles.

 Like iron, vitamin B12 is essential for making healthy red blood cells that function properly.
-These cells carry oxygen around your body, so if they're not working correctly, your body doesn’t get the oxygen it needs, making you feel, understandably, pretty exhausted (5).
+These cells carry oxygen around your body, so if they're not working correctly, your body doesn’t get the oxygen it needs.
+This is anaemia, and it can make you feel pretty exhausted (5).

 To get insights into your vitamin B12 levels, you can take a quick finger prick test.